Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Measurement incompatibility for single-mode loss

 and for the loss variance:

 Therefore, for both states, the ultimate precision limit for the phase estimation is asymptotically achieved when $\mu - \xi = 0, \pi$, maximizing the phase signal $\partial_\varphi \langle X_1 (\xi) \rangle$, but suppressing the loss signal.
-In contrast, for the loss estimation, the optimal phase is $\mu - \xi = \pm \pi/2$, maximizing the loss signal $\partial_\eta \langle X_1 (\xi) \rangle$, but suppressing the phase signal.
-This incompatibility is clearly illustrated in Fig.~\ref{variances_vs_bound}~(c).
-The combined variances for phase and loss estimation is show in Fig.~\ref{variances_vs_bound}~(a),(b) considering a simultaneous estimation strategy with a balanced choice of the measured quadrature, i.e., $\mu + \xi = \pi/4$.
+In contrast, for loss estimation, the optimal phase is $\mu - \xi = \pm \pi/2$, maximizing the loss signal $\partial_\eta \langle X_1 (\xi) \rangle$, but suppressing the phase signal. \me{We note that this incompatibility in choosing the optimal phase was previously manifested in the single-mode Gaussian states itself, as shown in Eqs.~\eqref{qfi_sm_alpha},~\eqref{qfi_phase_sm},~\eqref{qfi_loss_sm}, whereas here, it is avoided at the state level and instead appears in the measurement stage.} Additionally, this incompatibility is illustrated in Fig.~\ref{variances_vs_bound}(c).
+The combined variances for phase and loss estimation is show in Fig.~\ref{variances_vs_bound}(a),(b) considering a simultaneous estimation strategy with a balanced choice of the measured quadrature, i.e., $\mu + \xi = \pi/4$.